 Now that I am married and edging towards motherhood myself, I can’t believe how lucky I am to have my mother Mary as my mum.

 Update, Miranda is now a mother of 3 boys, Gulliver Hondo, Rafferty Oisin and Danaha Kingsley (we love interesting names and each of her name choices tell a story).
-She has her own multi media production company and works globally.
+She is currently The Head of Multimedia for The UN Environment based in Nairobi.